myhzyy/WeatherMate/README.md

 - http://localhost:5173

 - Your frontend will automatically proxy API requests like /api/weather?city=London to your Express backend — so you don’t need to expose your API key in the frontend.

+### Last notes

+- I purposefully left in the todo.md, just incase you wanted to see my thought process going through this